The Established Link Between Depression And Social Media

 Takeaway

-Social media usage can be connected to symptoms of depression and anxiety in some cases.
-If you're struggling with your mental health concerning your internet usage, you may benefit from talking to a licensed therapist and regulating your time on devices.
+Social media usage can be connected to symptoms of anxiety and depression in some cases.
+If you're experiencing challenges with internet usage and mental health, you may benefit from controlling your time on devices and talking to a licensed therapist.
+Take the first step toward getting support with social media and mental health and reach out to BetterHelp today.

 Depression is treatable, and you're not alone